Himanshuyadav1/CRUD/readMe.txt

 5. Write code for FE using Bootstrap, Font-Awesome and EJS.
 6. Serve pages using router.
 7. Add controllers to serve pages.
-8. Create controller and routes for CRUD.
+8. Create controllers and routes for CRUD.
+9. Create student model for create and retreive data.